davibarreira/PBMNet/README.md

 that you will need in order to run the notebook.
 We left out the more standard ones, such as numpy and matplolib.
 In case of running into missing libraries, just install them.
-If you encounter some problem with version compatibility, just contact us and we will provide the versions that were used.
+If you encounter some problem with version compatibility for some library that was not in the requirementes.txt file , just contact us and we will provide the versions that were used.

 Other than Python libraries, one needs to install both Graph-Tool and MongoDB.
 We also suggest installing MongoDB Compass, a free GUI for MongoDB.